Clinical Education Plan

 Clinical Rotations

-• AT 524 Pediatric Sports Medicine Clinical Rotation (3 credits)
+- AT 524 Pediatric Sports Medicine Clinical Rotation (3 credits)

 This clinical education rotation focuses on the health care needs of pediatric/adolescent athletes.
-This 14-week rotation is completed concurrently with other weekly courses required in the first professional year of study.
-Students will engage in an inter-professional sports medicine team providing care to high school athletes in the state of West Virginia.
+This rotation is completed concurrently with other weekly courses required in the first professional year of study.
+Students will engage in an inter-professional sports medicine team providing care to high school athletes in the state of West Virginia or surrounding local high schools in Pennsylvania. - AT 534 Collegiate Sports Medicine Clinical Rotation (3 credits)

 This clinical education rotation focuses on the health care needs of collegiate athletes.
-This 14-week rotation is completed concurrently with other weekly courses required in the first professional year of study.
+This rotation is completed concurrently with other weekly courses required in the first professional year of study.
 Students will engage in an inter-professional sports medicine team providing care to competitive collegiate athletes in the state of West Virginia.

-Professional Year 2 - Clinical rotations in the second year of study are assigned by the Coordinator of Clinical Education in collaboration with the student, preceptors and faculty.
-Students have the option to complete immersion rotations in the local area or other approved clinical sites across the country.
+Professional Year 2 - Students have the option to complete all immersion rotations at any approved clinical sites across the country.
 All students are required to complete the following:

-• AT 613 Sports Medicine Clinical Rotation I (July – 2 credits)
+- AT 613 Sports Medicine Clinical Rotation I (July – 2 credits)

 The first of three full-time clinical education experiences.
 This 4-week, full-time clinical immersion rotation provides the athletic training student the opportunity to gain experience in a specific area of clinical practice.
-The course is designed to facilitate synthesis and the integration of knowledge, skills, and clinical decision-making into patient care.
+The course is designed to facilitate synthesis and the integration of knowledge, skills, and clinical decision-making into patient care. - AT 623 Sports Medicine Clinical Rotation II (9 credits)

 The second of three full-time clinical education experiences.
-This 18-week, full-time clinical immersion rotation provides the athletic training student the opportunity to gain experience in a specific area of clinical practice.
-The course is designed to facilitate synthesis and the integration of knowledge, skills, and clinical decision-making into patient care.
+This 15-week, full-time clinical immersion rotation provides the athletic training student the opportunity to gain experience in a specific area of clinical practice.
+The course is designed to facilitate synthesis and the integration of knowledge, skills, and clinical decision-making into patient care. - AT 633 Sports Medicine Clinical Rotation III (8 credits)

 The third of three full-time clinical education experiences.
-This 16-week, full-time clinical immersion rotation provides the athletic training student the opportunity to gain experience in a specific area of clinical practice.
+This 15-week, full-time clinical immersion rotation provides the athletic training student the opportunity to gain experience in a specific area of clinical practice.
 The course is designed to facilitate synthesis and the integration of knowledge, skills, and clinical decision-making into patient care.